jvc56/MineGCG/README.md

 <h5>ERROR: game is incomplete</h5>
 This error appears when the GCG file is incomplete.

 <br/><br/>The errors above are relatively common and well-tested.
 If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed or tagged incorrectly.
-To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.<br/><br/>
+To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and the corrected version should appear in your stats the next day.

 Any other errors or warnings that appear are rare and likely due to a bug.
 If you see an error or warning that was not described above, please message me.